FanMediaLab/webxr-twine/README.md

 This project was built using a modified version of the Harlowe Story format from [Twine](https://twinery.org/).
 The modified version of in [modified-harlowe-format.js](modified-harlowe-format.js).

-This modified version of Harlowe supports radio buttons, Bootstrap v4 and A-Frame.
+This modified version of Harlowe adds supports for radio buttons, Bootstrap v4 and A-Frame.

 ## Getting Started